 Choose a date and time that does not conflict with other events, sports or meetings.

-Advertise your meeting - the more people that come, the more fun it will be!
+Advertise your meeting — the more people who show up, the more fun it will be!

 Make colourful posters that include artwork and pictures of animals to attract attention.